ZhangGroup-MITChemistry/OpenNucleome/tutorials/HFF_100KB/NuclearDeformation/README.md

 ## NuclearDeformation

 This folder provides tutorials for setting up and performing simulations of the HFF nucleus at the 100KB resolution with the presence of various nuclear landmarks, including nuclear lamina, speckles, and nucleoli.
-Different from the sphere situation, we applied a force to squeeze the nucleus.
+Different from the sphere nucleus situation, we applied a force to squeeze the nucleus.

 - simulation.ipynb: The jupyter notebook showing how to create a system and run a simulation